 Start your Chicken and Green Bean Stir-Fry by washing and trimming your green beans, and cutting and seasoning your chicken breast.

-Then in a large wok or skillet, heat up some oil to prepare to cook.
+Then in a large skillet or wok, heat up some oil over medium high heat.
 If you want an extra punch of flavor, use sesame oil instead of canola!

 Once your wok is hot, add the chicken and cook until golden-brown.
 Remove and set aside.